Investment Banker Salary Report: Full Figures Revealed

-Let’s face it.
-Many people are attracted to investment banking for the money.
-That’s why investment banker salary reports like this are one of the most popular topics on this site.
+Let’s face it: Many people are drawn to investment banking for the money.
+That’s why investment banker salary and compensation reports like this are one of the most popular topics on this site.

-From 2008 through 2016, I wrote a pair of articles all about latest investment banking compensation trends each year in order to answer the popular question, “How Much Does An Investment Banker Earn?”
+I used to report every year on the latest investment banking salary trends in order to answer the popular question, “How Much Does An Investment Banker Earn?”